anarikai/PlaceDisplay/README.md

 yarn start

-To start the backend, open the second terminal and type the following command:
+To start the backend, open the second terminal and type the following command (or just flask run):

 yarn start-api